 The temperature, nutrients, and phytoplankton data were collected from September 19, 2019, to November 31, 2021, at the Sea Water Sensing Laboratory @ MIO Marseille (SSL@MM), a coastal marine station in the North-West Mediterranean Sea (43°17' N, 5°22' E).
-Seawater was continuously pumped at 10 meters from the coastline at a depth of 3 meters (with a seabed at 5 meters deep) and delivered into the laboratory using a VerderFlex 40 peristaltic pump.
+Seawater was continuously pumped at 10 meters from the coastline at a depth of 3 meters and delivered into the laboratory using a VerderFlex 40 peristaltic pump.
 The seawater was coarsely pre-filtered by a PVC strainer (3 mm) and routed by polypropylene pipes that are cleaned monthly.